-Our Client Assistance Program provides assistance in applying for SNAP to help eligible individuals and families purchase food.
+Our Community Assistance Program provides assistance in applying for SNAP to help eligible individuals and families purchase food.

 Households who receive SNAP can use benefits to buy foods such as:

 - dairy products

 The Houston Food Bank Community Assistance Program (CAP) provides assistance to people applying for SNAP